Infinite Crisis (video game): Game modes

 In this 5 vs. 5 three-lane map, players can take advantage of the urban jungle by defeating neutral creatures to earn deployable powers and abilities like meteor strikes, EMP blasts and agility.
-Gotham Divided has two bases: one for your team and one for the enemy.
-Players objective is to destroy the Power Core inside the enemy base, achieved by destroying enemy drones, turrets, and eventually dampeners.
-This map is the most popular and main map of the game.
+Gotham Divided has two bases: one for the player's team and one for the enemy.
+The player's objective is to destroy the Power Core inside the enemy base, achieved by destroying enemy drones, turrets, and eventually dampeners.